Skip to content

 Q: How do I turn on or turn off Pod Security Standards and Pod Security Admission for my Amazon EKS cluster?

-By default, Kubernetes versions 1.23 and later turned on all Pod Security Admission modes for the privileged Pod Security Standards profile at the cluster level.
-Pod Security Admission allows deployments or Pods with the privileged Pod Security Standards profile across all namespaces.
+By default, Kubernetes versions 1.23 and later activates all Pod Security Admission modes for the Privileged Pod Security Standards profile at the cluster level.
+Pod Security Admission allows deployments or Pods with the Privileged Pod Security Standards profile across all namespaces.

 Q: How do I apply specific Pod Security Admission modes and Pod Security Standards profiles at the Kubernetes namespace level?

-To apply specific Pod Security Admission modes and Pod Security Standards profiles at the Kubernetes namespace level, configure the namespace labels accordingly.
+To apply specific Pod Security Admission modes and Pod Security Standards profiles at the Kubernetes namespace level, configure the namespace labels.

-Run the following command to apply the enforce mode for baseline Pod Security Standards to a single namespace:
+For example, run the following command to apply the enforce mode for Baseline Pod Security Standards to a single namespace:

-Run the following command to apply the enforce mode for baseline Pod Security Standards to all available namespaces:
+Or, run the following command to apply the enforce mode for Baseline Pod Security Standards to all available namespaces:

-Note: In the preceding commands, replace test-namespace with the name of your namespace.
-Replace enforce with your preferred Pod Security Admission mode, and baseline with your preferred Pod Security Standards policy profile.
+Note: Replace test-namespace with the name of your namespace, enforce with your Pod Security Admission mode, and baseline with your Pod Security Standards policy profile.
 For more information, see Pod Security Admission labels for namespaces and Pod Security Standards on the Kubernetes website.

 Q: When I modify my namespace to use a more restrictive Pod Security Standards profile, does it affect the function of existing Pods in the namespace?

-No. If you modify your namespace with existing Pods to use the audit or warn modes, you get an appropriate warning on your terminal.
-You can also see the warning message in the Pod YAML output status.message section.
-If you modify the namespace to use the enforce mode, Kubernetes doesn't delete the existing Pods in the namespace.
-However, you see a warning message that's similar to the following:
+No. If you modify a namespace with existing Pods to use the audit or warn modes, you get a message on your terminal.
+You can also see the message in the status.message section of the Pod YAML output.
+If you modify the namespace to use the enforce mode, then Kubernetes doesn't delete the existing Pods in the namespace.
+However, you receive a message that's similar to the following example:

-Example warning message in the Pod YAML output:
+Example enforce mode message in the Pod YAML output:

 lastTransitionTime: "2022-11-24T05:10:49Z"